imjamesonzeller/wordsearchapi/README.md

 # Word Search API

 This project provides a simple API to generate word search grids based on a list of words.
 It uses Flask as the web framework and allows users to send a list of words via a POST request to generate a word search grid.
-The API returns a JSON object representing the grid and the list of words inside the word search itself.
+The API returns a JSON object representing the grid.

 ## Features

-- **Word Search Generation**: Send a list of words to the API, and it will return a grid with the words placed in random locations along with words that were inserted.
+- **Word Search Generation**: Send a list of words to the API, and it will return a grid with the words placed in random locations.
 - **POST Method**: Accepts `POST` requests containing a JSON object with a list of words.
-- **JSON Response**: Returns a JSON object representing the generated word search grid and the list of words inside the word search itself.
+- **JSON Response**: Returns a JSON object representing the generated word search grid.

 ## Requirements

 - Python 3.x
 - Flask
 - `requests` (for testing)
+- `flask_cors` (for enabling CORS)

 ## Installation